rmcgibbo/npcuda-example/README.md

 ## installation

-Requirements
+Requirements:
 - python 2.7
 - python setuptools, numpy
 - swig.
 Tested with version 1.3.40
 - nvcc.
 I'm using version 4.2

-- NOTE: You should REALLY be using EPD python (http://www.enthought.com/products/epd.php).
+### NOTE: You should REALLY be using EPD python (http://www.enthought.com/products/epd.php).
 It will come with everything.

 Then to install, just run `$ python setup.py install`.
-To see if everything is working, run `$ python test.py` or `$ nosetests`.
+To see if everything is working, run `$ python test.py` or `$ nosetests`

 Silence is golden!

 ## files